A clock containing a massive object in a superposition of states; what makes Penrosian wavefunction collapse tick?: Abstract

-{\bf Penrose has been advocating the view that the collapse of the wave function is rooted in the incompatibility between general relativity and quantum mechanics.
-Asserting that gravity wins, he arrived on basis of dimensional analysis at an estimate for the collapse time.
-This is an ad-hoc affair and here we will present an analysis revolving around the explicit role of time in gravitational wave function collapse.
-We present a thought experiment, in which we investigate the behavior of a hypothetical clock containing a component which can be in a superposition of states.
-The clocking action comes from a single strong laser pulse traveling in an optical cavity.
-At its center it contains a massive object, whose only purpose is to introduce a curvature of space time into the problem.
-We find that a state of this massive object with a smaller radius, but with the same mass, experiences a larger time delay.
-Considering a coherent superposition of the large and small object, this suffers from an ambiguity in the definition of a common time for both states.
-We assert that this time ambiguity will affect the relative phase and that the wave function collapse will occur when this extra phase becomes of order unity.
-An absolute energy scale enters this equation and we recover Penrose's estimate for the collapse time when we set this equal to the rest mass of the object.
-This sheds light on the counterintuitive aspect of Penrose's claim that gravitational time dilation effects can play any role dealing with masses of order of micrograms: the rest mass is sufficiently large such that the tiny time differences can confuse the unitary time evolution. }
+Penrose has been advocating the view that the collapse of the wave function is rooted in the incompatibility between general relativity and quantum mechanics.
+On the basis of conceptual analysis, he arrived at an estimate for the collapse time.
+To better understand his estimate, in this paper we present a thought experiment, which singles out the role of time-dilations in massive superpositions.
+First we investigate the behavior of a hypothetical clock containing a component which can be in a superposition of states.
+The clock contains a massive object, whose only purpose is to introduce a curvature of space time into the problem.
+We find that a state of this massive object with a smaller radius, but with the same mass, experiences a larger time dilation.
+Considering a coherent superposition of the large and small object, introduces an ambiguity in the definition of a common time for both states.
+We assert that this time ambiguity can be thought to affect the time evolution of a state in different ways and that the relative phase difference between these different interpretations can be calculated.
+We postulate that the wave function collapse will occur when this phase difference becomes of order unity.
+An absolute energy scale enters this equation and we recover Penrose's estimate for the collapse time by equating the absolute energy scale to the rest mass of the object.